 Dental implants take three to six months for the posts to heal and fully fuse with the jaw bone.
 Once fully healed, Dr. Sheen will secure a custom-designed dental bridge to the implants in his Annapolis, MD, dentist’s office.

 Modern technology allows us to color-match dental bridges to your natural teeth for a perfect fit.
-A dental implant-secured bridge offers natural-looking and secure teeth replacement.
+A dental implant-secured bridge offers a secure teeth replacement.

 All-on-Four Dental Implants